All Episodes

 That's what they did in places like Thailand as well.

-I think you could normally go to it but then but then you'd go to the country.
+I think you could tell me about to it, but then you'd go to the country.

 I remember going to the country.